alex-golshani/logrus/README.md

     "other": "I also should be logged always",
   })

-  contextLogger.Info("I'll be logged with common and other field") contextLogger.Info("Me too")
+  contextLogger.Write("I'll be logged with common and other field") contextLogger.Write("Me too")
 }
 ```